trevorkerney/C-Data-Structure-Libraries/Data Structures/TUDLList/README.md

 ### type& prev()

-Sets iterator to the node before the current node and returns its value.
+Sets current node to the node before the current node and returns its value.

 ### type value() const